Wong Keen: Homecoming (1996–2007)

 Wong became acquainted with gallerist Gim Ng of Shenn's Fine Art in the 1990s.
 This relationship culminated in Wong's first large-scale exhibition in Singapore since he left in 1961, titled After Thirty-Five Years in New York (1961-1996).
 The exhibition was held at Takashimaya Gallery, Singapore, from 3–11 August 1996.
 Wong described the experience as "a kid coming back with his report card after 35 years".
 The exhibition featured "more than 50 of his works spanning four decades, from the '60s to the '90s".
 Being his first retrospective exhibition, Wong took the chance to take stock of his career in a newspaper interview:"I divide my development by decades.
 Before and during the 1960s, I studied Chinese ink paintings.
 After a year of discovery in the United States, I could only paint as I wished in the second year.
 Because I was expressing myself freely, it became a style, although it was still pictorially influenced by abstract painting and some techniques of Francis Bacon in England.
 In the 1970s, I found the creative potential of abstract expressionism.
 In the 1980s, I quietened down and started to be acquainted with the works of the Qing dynasty painters Bada Shanren and Shitao.
 In the 1990s, through my memories, I expressed Chinese landscapes and customs."The 1996 exhibition garnered much media attention and worked well to reintroduce Wong to the Singaporean art world that developed in his absence.
 Relationships built with individuals such as Tommy Koh and Koh Seow Chuan resulted in the landmark retrospective Wong Keen: A Singapore Abstract Expressionist, held in the Singapore Art Museum from 9–29 March 2007.
 The exhibition was preceded by Koh Seow Chuan's large donation of 63 paintings by Wong Keen to the Singapore Art Museum.
 These works ranged "from those he painted in the United States in the 1960s to more recent ones that were done in Singapore".

 Wong's body of work was contrasted by commentators to the School of Paris-inflected style of painting that shaped the practices of Wong's Singaporean contemporaries; its presence in the National Collection was noted to "enable the museum to broaden the scope of its permanent collection to more fully present the history of Singapore and Southeast Asian art in its galleries".
 The exhibition framed Wong as "a Singapore chapter to Abstract Expressionism", recognising that the movement was itself internationalist and amenable to interpretation in specific contexts.

 In the same year, Wong's painterly origin was given a further spotlight when he was shown at the National Art Museum of China, Beijing, together with his mentor Chen Wen Hsi and friend Goh Beng Kwan, exhibiting 15 artworks each from the National Collection.
-The exhibition was titled Encounters and Journeys: Singapore Artists (游·遇·艺：新加坡艺术家 (遊·遇·藝：新加坡藝術家, Yóu·Yù·Yì: Xīnjīapō yìshùjiā)) and ran from 12-21 Oct 2007.
+The exhibition was titled Encounters and Journeys: Singapore Artists (zh) and ran from 12-21 Oct 2007.
 The exhibition was part of Singapore Season 2007, an exercise in cultural diplomacy.